laro/Cilia/3 Advanced/4 Aliasing.md

 permalink: /advanced/aliasing/
 ---

-## Type, Variable, and Function Aliasing
+## Aliasing of Types, Variables, and Functions

 Create an alias with `using`, for:
 - Member **variable** alias